cmplxCSS/SurveyScience/StatisticalMethodsSPSS/README.md

-# Statistical Analysis of ALLBUS Dataset of digital divide with SPSS
+# Statistical Analysis of Digital Divide Project with SPSS with ALLBUS Dataset
-PSPP (free SPSS software) script to analyse the survey data ALLBUS2004.
+PSPP (free SPSS software) script to analyse the survey data ALLBUS 2004.
 Analyse the Digital Divide with categorial varibales Internet use and educational attainment.
 Project is part of a term paper in the class "Advanced Statistical Methods in SPSS".